Non-linear in-plane spin current in spin-orbit coupled 2D hole gases: The formalism

-Now, from Eq. (\ref{sbc2}) we find that the expression of spin Berry curvature involves the off-diagonal matrix elements of the spin current and velocity operators in the $|\pm\rangle$ basis, which depend on $\tilde{\sigma}_x$ and $\tilde{\sigma}_y$, for the in-plane components.
-Such elements are purely imaginary according to Eq. (\ref{sigma_xy}) and their product will be real.
+In Eq. (\ref{sbc2}) we find that the expression of spin Berry curvature involves the off-diagonal matrix elements of the spin current and velocity operators in the $|\pm\rangle$ basis.
+If we assume that the components of the in-plane spin current operators depend only on $\sigma_x$ and $\sigma_y$, (which is the case for the heavy hole gas in (\ref{secIII})) their off-diagonal elements are purely imaginary according to Eq. (\ref{sigma_xy}) and their product will be real.
 Hence

-for the in-plane ($l=x,y$) spin current.
 This shows that the first-order spin current for such a system is strictly out-of-plane.
-Therefore, we wish to study non-linear (2nd-order) in-plane spin current.
+Therefore, we wish to study the non-linear (2nd-order) in-plane spin current, due to the SBCP components (see Appendix (\ref{App:2nd-order})) given by

-It can be seen from Eq. (\ref{sbcp2}) that the SBCP components are proportional to the diagonal elements of the spin current operator.
-Now, for the out-of-plane ($l=z$) spin current, $\hat{j}^z_i$ depends only on $\sigma_z$.
-From Eq. (\ref{sigma_z}), it is clear that